joweyel/ml-zoomcamp-material/04-evaluation/README.md

 - **Non-Churning**: $\approx 73\%$
 - **Churning**: $\approx 27\%$

 There are clearly more non-churning chustomers.
-This directly results in an accuracy of $73\%$ in when threshold is $\tau = 1.0$.
+This directly results in an accuracy of $73\%$ in when threshold is $t = 1.0$.
 With such an imbalance you can achieve a reasonably good accuracy while applying a brute force "everything is true" or "everything is false" at the $0$ and $1$ thresholds.
 To get a better insight into the performance of the trained model, other metrics and different types of errors are being considered, that are examined in the following sections.

 <a id="03-confusion-table"></a>